nobl9/terraform-n9-export-aws/README.md

       compression = gzip;
     ```

-2. Create the Snowflake integration with S3, enter the following with the desired values:
+2. Create the Snowflake integration with S3, and enter the following with the desired values:

     - `<AWS_ACCOUNT_ID>` - ID of AWS account where the S3 bucket for Nobl9 was created
     - `<SNOWFLAKE_ROLE_NAME>` - name of the IAM role to create to be assumed by Snowflake, when omitted
-      in Terraform configuration default name `snowflake-integration` has to be used
+      in Terraform configuration, default name `snowflake-integration` must be used
     - `<BUCKET_NAME>` - the name of previously created S3 bucket (from Terraform output)

     ```sql